MA in Linguistics

 Plan B requires 29 major credits and 3 credits outside the major for a total of 32 credits.
 In addition, an Oral Final Exam and a Plan B paper are also required.
 The major courses include five courses covering core areas of language structure (phonology, syntax, semantics); one course in field methods; one research paper course; and one elective.

-Students have to demonstrate competence (the equivalent of two or more years of study) in one language other than their native language before the MA degree can be awarded.
+Students must demonstrate competence (the equivalent of two or more years of study) in one language other than English.
+Competence can be demonstrated in a number of ways including: transcripts showing the highest level of language courses completed, results of a placement test, and native speaker status.